apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

 You can also, of course, have `repeated` Any fields or use them in other more complex structures.

-When coded to JSON format, the Any field will be written in a verbose form that expands the JSON encoding of the contained object.
+When coded to JSON format, the Any field is written in a verbose form that expands the JSON encoding of the contained object.
 This makes the result easier to read and easier to interoperate